MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 # The Benefits

-### 1. Income, experience, etc….
-(The obvious stuff)
+### 1. Income, Experience, etc.

-Yes.
-Being able to have sustainable income and graduate with experience has made a big difference.
-During COVID, I was even able to save enough money for a down payment on a house.
+Being able to have sustainable income and graduate with experience has made a big difference for me.
+I was even able to save enough money for a down payment on a house.
 I think this one speaks for itself.

 ### 2. Offers for Intermediate roles, not just new grad roles